 A local magazine ran a story of Clay’s life and family that can be read here:

-Clay enjoys dating his wife Heather, hanging out with his kids: Jack, Josh, Eric, Matthew, Tyler, Abby, and Jacob, frequenting Starbucks, and watching his sons play Dragon Football.
+Clay enjoys dating his wife Heather, hanging out with his kids: Jack, Josh, Eric, Matthew, Tyler, Abby, and Jacob, frequenting Starbucks, and watching his sons play football and run track.